aws/amazon-neptune-jdbc-driver/README.md

 ## Using the Driver

-For the initial public preview release, the driver will be available for download on GitHub along with the driver's .taco file.
+For the initial public preview release, the driver will be available for download on GitHub along with the driver's .jar file and .taco file.
 To use the Driver in Tableau, please refer to the documentation on connecting with Tableau provided below.

-## Connection Requirements

-To connect to Amazon Neptune using the JDBC driver, the Neptune instance must be available through an SSH tunnel, load balancer, or the JDBC driver must be deployed in an EC2 instance.
-The SSH tunnel can be setup internally in the driver or externally.

 #### Important note: SSH Tunnel and host file must be configured, please see SSH Tunneling section below.